Project phases

 The key to oak wilt is spotting the problem before it’s too late.
 When infection is caught early, managers can take action to lower the risk of spread.
 But it can be weeks before visible signs appear, and symptoms are easy to confuse with damage from drought, pests or other diseases.

 Lab testing has been a mainstay for reliable oak wilt diagnosis, but the process can be slow, expensive and susceptible to contamination.
-This work recognizes the urgent need for faster, more affordable diagnosis of oak wilt in the field.
-The team is developing a handheld reader that will allow managers to detect oak wilt from wood chips within one hour, at less than five dollars per sample.
+This project recognizes the urgent need for faster, more affordable diagnosis of oak wilt in the field.
+The team worked on developing a handheld reader to allow managers to detect oak wilt from wood chips within one hour at low cost.

 Research questions